jackpal/swiftgen4cgsql/README.md

 - SwiftGen.py has not been tested extensively.
 - Some more obscure features of CG-SQL may not work.
-- Swift Package Manager is not well supported by Xcode, yet.
-You may encounter bugs and/or crashes when trying to use the generated Swift package with Xcode projects, and/or with Swift Playgrounds.
+- Swift Package Manager packages are not well supported by Xcode, yet.
+You may encounter bugs and / or crashes when trying to use the generated Swift package with Xcode projects, and / or with Swift Playgrounds.